APNewsBreak: Montana dam, passage to save fish lacks funding

 Defenders of Wildlife, an advocacy organization, opposes the dam.
 It said Tuesday that the pallid sturgeon's chances for survival could be even worse if the dam is built and then the money runs out before the fish passage is constructed.

-"Then we're stuck without a fish passage for pallid sturgeon to swim and spawn," group spokesman Aaron Hall said.
+"Then we're stuck without a fish passage for pallid sturgeon to swim and spawn," said the group's Rockies and Plains representative Aaron Hall.

 The entire project, including planning, will cost an estimated $59 million and last two to three years.
 Construction is expected to begin after July 1.